DCAN-Labs/processing_audit/README.md

-# abcd-hcp-pipeline_audit
+# processing audit

-This audit is used to check on the status of jobs running the ABCD-HCP pipeline.
+This audit is used to check on the status of jobs running either the NiBabies (infant-fMRIprep), fMRIprep, or XCP-D pipeline.
 It takes in a BIDS valid input folder, and an output folder where the pipeline outputs are stored.
-It compares them to determine if the pipeline produced the expected outputs and if they are BIDS valid.
-It will produce a csv and html file with each subject/session from the input folder and a column for each of the runs it found, filled with 'ok', 'NO ABCD-HCP-PIPELINE', or 'NO BIDS'.
+It searches through the BIDS input folder to find which subject and session to check for, then searches the output folder for if an executive summary was created and if a crash file exists.
+PLEASE NOTE THAT THE S3 FUNCTIONALITY FOR CHECKING CRASH LOGS IS NOT YET BUILT, IT WILL ONLY CHECK IF THERE IS AN EXECUTIVE SUMMARY.
+It will produce a csv and html file with each subject/session from the input folder and a column for the overall status, filled with 'success?', 'fail?' and columns for the executive summary and crash log, marking them found, not found, or if no outputs were found.
 Input and output folders can be either s3 buckets or on Tier 1 storage.
 If you are using data on the s3, you need to provide the s3 access and secret keys.

+Please not that not all of these flags have been fully implemented in this audit version yet, as this was directly forked from the abcd-hcp-pipline_audit.

 ## Usage
 ```